-Specified Wind Loads for membrane roof assemblies should be calculated using the available online Wind-RCI online Wind-RCI online Wind-RCI online Wind-RCI calculator is not suitable (as, for example, when a building exceeds 150 feet in height), the Design Authority must refer to the BC Building Code, Div.
+Specified Wind Loads for membrane roof assemblies should be calculated using the available online Wind-RCI online wind calculator or, in the alternative, another method that is its equal or superior (click here for a sample report).
+When the Wind-RCI calculator is not suitable (as, for example, when a building exceeds 150 feet in height), the Design Authority must refer to the BC Building Code, Div.
 B, Parts 4 and 5 for further guidance.